How to Build an Emergency Fund as a Fresher

 👉 After that, try to expand it to three months of expenses as your next milestone.
 So if you spend ₹12,000 per month, then eventually aim for ₹36,000.
 This gives you a stronger safety net if you lose your part-time job or face a sudden medical bill.

-Simple Steps to Build an Emergency Fund as a Fresher
+6 Simple Steps to Build an Emergency Fund as a Fresher

-Here’s a step-by-step method you can follow right away:
+Here is a step-by-step method you can follow right away:

 1. Track Your Expenses

 Before you can save, you need to know where your money is actually going.
-Spend a week or two writing down every rupee you spend — whether it’s on chai, snacks, Uber rides, or movie tickets.
+Spend a week or two writing down every rupee you spend, whether it’s on chai, snacks, Uber rides, or movie tickets.
 You can use a simple notebook or a budgeting app on your phone.

 Want an easier way to track and manage your spending?